piter0/C-programming-exercises/README.md

-# C-programming-exercises
+# C# programming exercises
-Pdf with various programming exercises in C# language divided into different categories
+Pdf with various programming exercises in C# language divided into different categories.